 Pedagogic Consequences: Bridging the Mythical Chasm

 Distinctions between procedural and conceptual thinking (Hiebert, 1986) are so numerous in the literature that they have become an accepted, if mythical, commonplace in mathematics education.
 We suggest that any sensible approach to teaching combines work on understanding concepts with work on mastering procedures, combines tasks designed to stimulate learners to express their own thinking, using technical terms with tasks designed to highlight the use of important routines.
-Keeping the notion of mathematical structure in mind, together with seeking the structural underpinnings of any proposed tasks, provide ways for students to experience these important elements.
+Keeping the notion of mathematical structure in mind, together with seeking the structural underpinnings of any proposed tasks, provides ways for students to experience these important elements.
 It is important to realize that ‘structural thinking’ cannot be described as either being present or absent.
 Rather it develops over time with different levels of complexity in different mathematical contexts.
-In this next section we show how some well known descriptions of learning support the detail we have presented so far in this paper.Structural complexity
+In this next section we show how some well known descriptions of learning support the detail we have presented so far in this paper.

 Biggs and Collis (1982, see also Biggs 1999) distinguished 5 levels of student responses to probes based around the idea of relationships.

 Pre-structural: students accumulate isolated facts and elemental procedures